Ecoshrooms

 Since this project was for a university unit, we had to swiftly research, prototype, and refine a design solution within a tight timeframe.

-Through this experience, I gained a deeper insight into prioritization and utilizing UX tools to grasp the needs of the audience and enhance the design solution.
+Through this experience, I gained a deeper insight into prioritisation and utilising UX tools to grasp the needs of the audience and enhance the design solution.

 🍄 You have reached the end of the case study :)